-If you’re a green thumb with kids, you’re well aware of how great having them grow up with gardening is (no pun intended).
+If you’re a gardener who lives with children, you’re well aware of how great it is to have them grow up with gardening.
 They see how veggies grow and become something they can enjoy.
 While they can certainly assist you in your garden, another option to consider is to give them their very own area or bed.

-This project will give them a 2-foot by 3-foot raised bed that’s just the right height for them to work easily and efficiently.
-While it’s not a large bed by adult standards, it’s large (and deep) enough to plant a sampling of most veggies.
+This project will give kids a 2-foot by 3-foot raised bed that’s just the right height for them to work easily and efficiently.
+While it’s not a large bed by adult standards, it’s big enough (and deep enough) to plant a sampling of most veggies.
 Plus, it’s movable.

 The things you’ll need